guidance-ai/guidance/README.md

 {{gen 'plan' max_tokens=500}}
 {{~/assistant}}''')

+# execute the program for a specific goal
+out = create_plan(
-out = create_plan(goal='read more books', parse_best=parse_best)
+    goal='read more books',
-out
+    parse_best=parse_best, # a custom python function we call in the program echo=True # display live generation in the notebook )
 ```
 <img src="docs/figures/chat_reading.png" width="935">

-This prompt is a bit more complicated, but we are basically going through 3 steps:
+This prompt/program is a bit more complicated, but we are basically going through 3 steps:
 1. Generate a few options for how to accomplish the goal.
 Note that we generate with `n=5`, such that each option is a separate generation (and is not impacted by the other options).
 We set `temperature=1` to encourage diversity.
 2. Generate pros and cons for each option, and select the best one.
 We set `temperature=0` to encourage the model to be more precise.
 3. Generate a plan for the best option, and ask the model to elaborate on it.
 Notice that steps 1 and 2 were `hidden`, and thus GPT-4 does not see them.
 This is a simple way to make the model focus on the current step.